Nothing in your cart

 Caffeine is believed to work as a stimulant benefiting motor and cognitive functions, particularly during mental and physical fatigue.
 For instance, Lieberman et al. (2002), studied the effects of moderate doses of caffeine on sleep deprivation and exposure to stress on cognitive performance.
 Subjects (Navy Seals) were assigned different doses of caffeine at random in either 100mg, 200mg, 300mg, or a placebo after 72 hours of sleep deprivation.
 The authors had subjects perform tests including vigilance, reaction time, working memory, and motor learning and memory.
 As expected, caffeine (200 to 300mg) significantly improved vigilance, reaction time, and alertness.
 Even though no significant advantage was seen from consuming 300mg (compared to 200mg), a 200mg dose was indeed superior to 100mg (no better than a placebo).
 Such findings suggest that 200mg of caffeine supplementation seems to be optimal in improving cognitive performance including learning and memory when exposed to stress and limited sleep.

 Moreover, another study by Hogervorst and colleagues had trained cyclists (who were caffeine consumers) to perform a 150 minute 60% VO2 max trial followed by 5 minutes of rest and then a ride to exhaustion at 75% VO2 max, for 3 days.
-Subjects were told to consume either a commercially available food bar containing 100mg of caffeine, a non-caffeinated bar, or flavored water.
+Subjects were told to consume either a commercially available food bar containing 100mg of caffeine, a non-caffeinated bar, or flavoured water.
 Findings indicated that when the caffeinated food bar was taken, concentration was improved, as well as faster response speed and detection, and rapid visual test complex during both moderate-intensity cycling (60% VO2 max) and after time to exhaustion.

 It is important to mention that such findings are of big importance for high-level sports performers since improvements in cognitive parameters like concentration, vigilance and alertness are essential in most sports.
 In conclusion, caffeine (or to a lesser extent caffeinated products), seems to significantly improve both physical and cognitive abilities during exercise and after exercise.
 The overall body of evidence suggests that a dose of 200mg of a caffeine supplement is appropriate for optimal improvements in cognitive parameters since higher doses don’t demonstrate additional improvements.